AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Vague on production deployments: If a vendor cannot provide specific references from customers running production workloads at your scale, they may not be ready for your requirements.

-Demo-only capabilities: Some features work in demos but not in production.
-Insist on evaluating with your actual data and realistic scenarios.
+Demo-only capabilities: Insist on evaluating with your actual data and realistic scenarios.

-Lock-in without portability: How difficult would it be to migrate away from this vendor?
-Extreme lock-in creates risk and limits future options.
+Lock-in without portability: How difficult would migration be?
+Extreme lock-in creates risk and limits future options - especially as the model layer continues to commoditize.

-Opaque pricing: If you cannot clearly understand how costs will scale, you risk budget surprises.
-Demand transparency on pricing models.
+Opaque pricing: If you cannot clearly model how costs will scale with usage, you risk budget surprises.
+Token-based pricing models in particular need stress-testing at projected volumes.

 Making the Final Decision

-After evaluation, synthesis and decision remain challenging.
-A structured approach helps:
+After evaluation, synthesis remains challenging.
+A structured approach helps.

-Weight criteria by importance: Not all criteria matter equally for your situation.
+Weight criteria by importance: Not all criteria matter equally.
 Define weights that reflect your priorities.

 Score candidates objectively: Rate each option against each criterion.
 Involve multiple stakeholders to reduce individual bias.